 Let’s take our reader for example…

-From various self-help books, videos, and articles (maybe some of ours), she has seen a kind of relationship she wants to create with her husband and perceives she doesn’t have.
+From various self-help books, videos, and articles (including BIG FAT LOVE: THE BOOK OF POSSIBILITIES), she has seen a kind of relationship she wants to create with her husband and perceives she doesn’t have.

 Not that we’re mind-readers but she appears to have the thought that the only path to a better relationship is if her husband watched, listened or read these materials as well.